 Updated to add resources

-According to the American Society for the Prevention of Cruelty to Animals (ASPCA), over 6 million companion animals enter U.S. shelters every year.
+According to the American Society for the Prevention of Cruelty to Animals (ASPCA), 6.3 million companion animals enter U.S. shelters every year.
 Of those, 3.1 million are dogs and 3.2 million are cats.
 Each day, about 1,100 dogs and 1,400 cats are put down in shelters across the country.
-These numbers are staggering, and they don't even take into account the millions of animals who are abandoned by their owners each year without ever entering a shelter.
+With almost 1 million pets euthanized each year, these numbers are already staggering, and they don't even take into account the millions of animals who are abandoned by their owners each year without ever entering a shelter.